iris-hep/iris-hep.github.io/pages/covid-19.md

     a patient pressure and
     airflow monitoring system for
     ventilators.
-The system allows up to 20 patients to be monitored remotely by a nurse in a COVID-19 field hospital, with relevant alarms.
-This outreach activity is being done in collaboration with the local multi-hospital healthcare system and a number of other Princeton Physics, Mechanical Engineering and Neuroscience faculty.
+The system allows up to 20 patients to be monitored remotely at a central station by a clinician or nurse in a COVID-19 field hospital, with relevant alarms.
+This
+    outreach activity is being done in collaboration with the local multi-hospital healthcare system and a number of other Princeton Physics, Mechanical Engineering and Neuroscience faculty.